Slovenia men's national under-19 floorball team

 The Slovenia Men's Under-19 National Floorball Team is the men's under-19 national floorball team of the Slovenia, and a member of the International Floorball Federation.
 The team is composed of the best Slovenian floorball players under the age of 19.
-The Slovenian under-19 men's team is currently ranked 10th in the world at floorball, and played in the B-Division at the most recent U-19 World Floorball Championships.
+After 2025 U-19 World Championships the team is ranked 12th in the world at floorball.

-The team is currently prepping for the 2021 U-19 World Floorball Championship.